-The Apex team provided rapid support to remediate the ponds surface water by designing, constructing, and maintaining a custom treatment system.
+The Apex Companies team provided rapid support to remediate the pond surface water by designing, constructing, and maintaining a custom treatment system.

-The project resulted in a 99% decrease of contaminants within three weeks.
+The project resulted in a 99 percent decrease of contaminants within three weeks.

-When a release from a 32” diameter gasoline pipeline was discovered within a rural mining operations area within two large (5M-gallon) ponds, Apex Companies provided emergency response and remediation to limit volatile emissions and protect the fish and wildlife.
+When a release from a 32-inch diameter gasoline pipeline was discovered within a rural mining operations area within two large 5M-gallon ponds, Apex provided emergency response and remediation to limit volatile emissions and protect the fish and wildlife.

 Our approach was perfect for this remote location due to a quick and easy installation, quiet backup power generators, and its efficacy in transferring oxygen to the water.
 The oxygen transfer volatilized the dissolved petroleum constituents, provided dissolved oxygen to support a healthy ecosystem, and promoted the biological degradation of long chain petroleum hydrocarbons.

 Our expeditious cleanup resulted in a 99 percent decrease of petroleum contaminants within three weeks, avoided a fish kill, and met the National Pollutant Discharge Elimination System (NPDES) permit limits prior to discharging any water from the interconnected ponds.
 The system, which operated for six months as a good faith effort to the Environmental Protection Agency (EPA), demonstrated through Alabama Department of Environmental Management-approved volatization calculations, that aerator emissions were below the remediation threshold and did not require a new air permit.

 Apex can easily install this technology or similar technologies to provide the rapid design, construction, and remediation of surface water at sites with varying needs.